humanwhocodes/momoa/README.md

 const ast = parse(some_json_string);
 ```

-If you want the tokens from the parsing operation returns as a proprety of the AST root, pass a second argument:
+If you want the tokens from the parsing operation returns as a proprety of the AST root, pass `tokens:true` as part of the second argument:

 ```js
 const { parse } = require("@humanwhocodes/momoa");